Salman Khan Was On Hit List Of The Accused In Sidhu Moose Wala Case, Reveals Punjab DGP

 He further added, "The disclosures on targeting Salman Khan were preliminary and yet to be corroborated.
 We can even send a team to Mumbai."

-Santosh Jadhav, who is an accused in the Moose Wala assasination case and Sachin Thapan, who has been detained in Azerbaijan, were also part of this deadly plan.
+Santosh Jadhav, who is an accused in the Moose Wala assassination case and Sachin Thapan, who has been detained in Azerbaijan, were also part of this deadly plan.

 Meanwhile, the Punjab Police on Saturday (September 10) arrested the sixth and last shooter, Deepak Mundi in the Moose Wala murder case along with his two aides Kapil Pandit and Rajinder Joker from the Indo-Nepal border in West Bengal when they were trying to escape to Nepal.

-For the unversed, singer Sidhu Moose Wala, was shot dead by unidentified gangsters in Mansa district in Punjab in May this year.
-Days after this shocking incident, Bollywood star Salman Khan and his writer-father Salim Khan received a death threat.
+For the unversed, singer Sidhu Moose Wala was shot dead by unidentified gangsters in Mansa district of Punjab in May this year.
+Days after this shocking incident, Bollywood star Salman Khan and his writer-father Salim Khan had received a death threat.